Harsger/ROOTpostprocessing/README.txt

  if only one parameter is used and in <additionalSpecifications>
- another root-data-set is given for each data-set the function is evaluated separately (using these two sets)
+ another root-data-set is given for each data-set the function is evaluated separately (using these two sets) PARAMETERARGUMENTS additional to FUNCTION the parameter for the function will be taken from the <additionalSpecifications>
+ also MEAN , STDV , MIN , MAX , MEDIAN can be defined as parameter the numbering starts at the fourth column
+ ( third column can be spared using '%' )
 FLIP <flipX> <flipY>
  bin contents are swapped symmetrically along defined axis (=1) if no arguements are given both axis will be flipped